subhojeetchanda/Deepfake_image_detection/README.md

-Okay, here's a `README.md` file content to go along with your Deepfake image generation code.
-I've included sections for setup, usage, and some discussion of the approach.
-Feel free to modify and expand this further based on your specific needs.

 # Deepfake Image Generation with DCGAN

 This project implements a Deep Convolutional Generative Adversarial Network (DCGAN) to generate deepfake images.
 It uses PyTorch and the `torchvision` library for image handling and model building.